 The description of your app doesn't matter as much on the Apple App Store for ASO purposes, but potential users will still see your app description and use it to inform themselves about your app's purpose.
 Remember to put the most important part of your description at the very top because this is what most people will see.

 In the picture below, notice that only the first couple lines are visible on iTunes for your app.
-This is referred to as the “above the fold” content.
+This is commonly known as the " above the fold" content.

 Uber starts off their description by emphasizing the primary use for their app: ridesharing and quick, fast rides.
 The description continues to describe the benefits of using Uber and tells the potential user exactly what they need to know about using the app.
-Make certain your description is easy to read and formatted in a nice way for your potential users.
+Make sure your description is easy to read and formatted in a nice way for your prospective users.